-After hiking 12 miles among the erupting volcanos in Izta-Popo National Park last weekend, Daniel and I decided to plan something much more relaxing for our next getaway.
+After hiking 12 miles among the erupting volcanos in Izta-Popo National Park last weekend, Daniel and I decided to plan something much more relaxing for our next getaway from Mexico City.

-Getting to Taxco from Mexico City is really easy.
-Busses depart daily from the Terminal Central del Sur (Taxqueno) and cost 225 pesos.
 Some lines that run the route are Estrella del Oro, Costa Line, and ADO.
-This route doesn’t leave as often as others that have busses every 15 or 20 minutes, so it’s a good idea to check the timetables on their websites the day before you go and plan accordingly.
+This routes from Mexico City to Taxco don’t run super often so it’s a good idea to check the timetables on their websites the day before you go and plan accordingly.

-Once you get on the bus, travel time is about three hours, a bit more or less depending on the traffic.
-The bus will drop you off at the Taxco Terminal which is only a 10 minute walk from the Zocalo central square.
+Once you get on the bus the travel time is about three hours or a bit more or less depending on the traffic.
+When you arrive, it will drop you off at the Taxco Terminal which is only a ten minute walk from the Zocalo central square.

 Where to Stay in Taxco

-We spent only one night in Taxco, but we loved our stay at Hostel Casa Taxco.
-It was just steps from the main square and super clean and quiet.
-Definitely recommended!
+We opted for only one night, but we loved our stay at Hostel Casa Taxco.
+It had a rooftop terrace and was just steps from the main square.
+Plus, it was super clean and quiet.

-My tip: Prices can get kind of high for accommodation in the small town, so try to book in advance if you can.
-We paid $35 for a private room w/ a shared bathroom and it was the cheapest option available in the city because it was only a day or two before we went.
+I found accommodation prices in Taxco, Mexico to be surprisingly pricey, so try to book in advance if you can.
+We paid 660 pesos / 35 usd for a private room w/ a shared bathroom and it was the cheapest option available in the city because we booked the day before we went.

 Where to Eat and Drink in Taxco